YAL-Game-Tools/TerrasavrStandardLibrary/README.md

 Hand-made categories primarily date to 2016 or whenever was the last time when I did a full playthrough of the game, so there's likely space for improvement there.

-You can fork the repository
+You can fork the repository, add some missing things, and submit a pull request.